 This genre was new for me, but as a writer who focusses often on character behaviour and psychology, I felt that a ghost story was a natural, though challenging, progression.
 Ghosts, I believe, often exist within our minds – we are haunted by our own actions, memories, regrets.
 “Struck” looks at this in closer detail – Gareth, my protagonist, is haunted by his decisions and past experiences.
 Although he tries to outrun his demons, he soon learns that the past always catches up…

-Ghost stories, I soon realised, confirm to strict genre conventions – they seem to exist in a world of their own, bound to certain codes that must be followed.
+Ghost stories, I soon realised, conform to strict genre conventions – they seem to exist in a world of their own, bound to certain codes that must be followed.
 The flip side of this is that stories can end up regurgitated and cliched – there are only so many haunted houses, dark nights and storms that can occur before the genre becomes tired.
-In “Struck,” Gareth heads to a disused, out of season, caravan park, where he decides to spend time working on his novel.
+In “Struck,” Gareth heads out to a disused, out of season, caravan park, where he decides to spend time working on his novel.
 He is isolated and alone, and consequently in the perfect setting for a haunting.

 I won’t give any more away just yet.
 You can read the story on Tablo – where you can also keep up with the rest of my writing.